Dominican Amber

 Item 18

-A nice planthopper, Homptera, Cixiidae.
+A nice planthopper, Homoptera, Cixiidae.
 These feed on plants and cause damage by sucking their juices or cutting leaves for storing their eggs.
 There is a large springtail, Collembola at the anterior end of the planthopper.

 Item 19